JENIPHER254/ReactMaster-v1/README.md

 Achieved by using the export (default and named) import key words
 - Default Components only export one component and can be renamed.
 - Named components can export multiple but cannot be renamed
+- Pure component is one that always renders the same output once hence significantly increasing response time.